How Starbucks is making its stores more sustainable

-A Starbucks store is certified as a “Greener Store” when it successfully meets 25 required standards, as verified by an outside auditor, across eight environmental impact areas such as energy efficiency, water stewardship and waste diversion.
-The standards were developed in partnership with the World Wildlife Fund and SCS Global Services.
+A Starbucks store is verified as a “Greener Store” when it successfully meets robust standards, as verified by an outside third-party auditor, across eight environmental impact areas such as energy efficiency, water stewardship and waste diversion.
+The standards were developed in partnership with Starbucks and leading experts included the World Wildlife Fund (WWF) and SCS Global Services.

 What makes a Greener Store?